 Course Objectives

-The objective of the course is to introduce basic concepts and methods related to the planning, design and operation of contemporary supply chains of companies and organizations.
+The objective of the course is to introduce key concepts and methods related to the planning, design, and operation of contemporary supply chains of companies and organizations.

 Course Description